 Seems a shame evenings like this can't go on for ever!

 Posting shamefully late about this (excuse being that I've been working on the RNA Conference programme instead), but it was a lovely do at the Savoy to celebrate this year's Romantic Novel of the Year Award and the RNA Romance Prize for short romantic fiction.
+The advantage of being the one with the camera is that I have nice shots of other people and none of me.
+Above is Rosie Thomas just after Dame Tanni Grey-Thompson announced her novel Iris and Rubyas the winner of the Romantic Novel of the Year Award for 2007, and (right) Dame Tanni and Rosie with her crystal star.

 Next up was the Romance Prize for short romantic fiction.
 Jean Chapman, a previous chairman of the Romantic Novelists' Association announced the winner as Nell Dixon, with Marrying Max, published by the People's Friend Story Collection.
 There was a short pause at this point during which various kind friends tried to persuade Nell that she wasn't hearing things and that she really had won.